loreanvictor/tmplr/README.md

 # Making a Template

 Every public repository is a template.
 They can be enhanced by adding a recipe to interactively fill up the project using user's context.
-To do this, add a `.tmplr.yml`, located at the root of your repo.
+Simply add a `.tmplr.yml`, located at the root of your repo.
 When running the following:

 ```bash
 npx tmplr your/repo